 Planning conservation to address landscape and climate change has been impeded by the complexity of the decisions planners must make.
 There is more than just the decision of conservation or management actions (e.g., restoring habitat, protecting areas, reducing anthropogenic mortality) – although, these decisions on their own are complex problems (e.g., Bonnot et al. 2013).
 Rather, a quick reflection of additional questions planners likely ask includes: how can a single strategy be identified when there are multiple possible future outcomes?
 How do we decide which management action or portfolio of actions is the best for all species when different species will likely have conflicting responses to each action?

 To answer these questions in aquatic systems, the Gulf Coastal Plains & Ozarks (GCPO) Landscape Conservation Cooperative needs bring together the elements of conservation decisions into a framework that allows adaptive learning and strategic action.
-The decision elements likely include: a clearly stated set of goals; an assessment of baseline conditions; current and future stressors; a set of potential management actions; and formal linkages between conditions, actions and biological responses (i.e. a model).
-Structured decision making offers a formal framework for combining these elements in a way that allows decision makers to make choices based on a clear understanding of uncertainties and tradeoffs (Gregory et al. 2012, Gregory and Long 2009).
-This framework has proved useful for simplifying the complexity of conservation decision making by providing planners a structured way to compare the effectiveness of alternative conservation scenarios on multiple species under various landscape change possibilities while being confident that the important ecological and population processes are captured in each outcome.
+The decision elements include: a defined problem, a clearly stated set of fundamental and mean objectives, and evaluation of conequences and tradeoffs.
+Successful natural resource decision making processes also incorporate an assessment of baseline conditions; current and future stressors; a set of potential management actions (i.e., decisions); and formal linkages between conditions, actions and biological responses (i.e. a model).
+Structured decision making (SDM) offers a formal framework for combining these elements in a way that allows decision makers to make choices based on a clear understanding of uncertainties and tradeoffs (Gregory et al. 2012, Gregory and Long 2009, Conroy and Peterson 2013).
+The SDM framework has 3 elements: 1) an objective, 2) decision alternatives that can achieve the objective, and 3) a model that represents how decision actions will or will not achieve obejctives (Conroy and Peterson 2013).
+This framework has proved useful for simplifying the complexity of conservation decision making by providing planners a structured way to compare the alternative conservation scenarios or management decisions on multiple species given landscape change uncertainty and stakeholder objectives and values, while being confident that the important ecological and population processes are captured in each outcome.

 APPROACH:

 The general approach of this project will be to coordinate with GCPO staff and partners to prototype an adaptive decision framework that incorporates potential future changes into current aquatic management decisions.
-Key to development of this prototype will be identification of a core technical advisory team made up of a mix of planners, managers and researchers to represent the diversity of stakeholders within the GCPO.
-The core team will fill the role of the decision makers by helping to frame the problem, define objectives and measures of performance, and identify a set of competing conservation strategies for evaluation.
-The PI will hire a postdoc & together will facilitate meetings of the core team and develop a set of analytical tools (e.g. species distribution models) that estimate the likelihood of success of potential conservation strategies.
+Key to development of this prototype will be identification of stakeholders to create a core technical advisory team made up of a mix of planners, managers and researchers to represent the diversity within the GCPO.
+The core team will fill the role of the decision makers by helping to frame the problem, constrain the spatial extent and grain, define objectives and measures of performance, and identify a set of competing conservation strategies for evaluation.
+The PI will hire a postdoc and together will facilitate meetings of the core team and develop a set of analytical tools (e.g. species distribution models) that estimate the likelihood of success of potential conservation strategies.

 Specific objectives are to: